mathebuddy/mathebuddy-compiler/README.md

 We use the following terms:
 - `Course`: an entire course, e.g. "higher math 1"
 - `Chapter`: a logical chapter of a course, e.g. "complex numbers"
-- `Unit`: a learning unit of a chapter, e.g. "basiscs of complex numbers", "complex functions, sequences and series"
+- `Unit`: a learning unit of a chapter, e.g. "basics of complex numbers", "complex functions, sequences and series"
 - `Level`: a basic part of a unit, e.g. "normal form", "polar form", "absolute value"

 A course consists of multiple `*.mbl` files.
-The file hierary is `/COURSE/CHAPTER/LEVEL_FILE.mbl`.
+The file hierarchy is `/COURSE/CHAPTER/LEVEL_FILE.mbl`.
 This, each file represents a level of the course.
 Units are defined in index files (see below).